ibexa/documentation-developer/docs/guide/extending/extending_back_office.md

 ### Configuration

-A configuration of the default icon for Content Type is possible via the `default-config` key, e.g.:
+A configuration of the default icon for Content Type is possible via the `default-config` key in `config/packages/ezplatform.yaml`, e.g.:

 ```yaml
 ezplatform: